-The "Early Certifications and Licenses" row refers to the rate of study participants who were not interviewed at 18 months after randomization but who were interviewed at three years.
+The "Early Certifications and Licenses" row refers to our decision to impute this outcome for the 18-month follow-up survey for those study participants who were not interviewed at 18 months after randomization but who were interviewed at three years.
 This imputation involved creating a composite scale using the 18-month interview to measure receipt in the first 18 months and the second interview to measure receipt in the second 18 months.
 Section B.4 provides information about the rationale for this composite scale.

-The "Skipouts" row refers to block missingness in the survey's Integrated Training and Employment History module.
-The German survey upon which this module was modeled experienced a high level of breakoff (12 percent; Beicht and Friedrich 2008), meaning people discontinued the interview midstream and declined to restart it.
+The "Skipouts" row refers to block missingness in the Integrated Training and Employment History module.
+The German survey upon which this module was modeled experienced a high level of breakoff (12 percent), meaning people discontinued the interview midstream and declined to restart it.
 To prevent similar problems for this three-year analysis, the PACE survey added a skipout feature in the module.
-If a person refused to answer any question in the module or gave a response of "don't know" to any of several critical flow-controlling questions in the module, the interview flow automatically skipped ahead to the next modules (e.g., on 21st century skills, family structure, income and material well-being, and child outcomes).
-With this approach, complete interview breakoffs were nearly eliminated, but a large block of missing data was created for about 7 percent of respondents (across the entire PACE three-year sample) and 2.3 percent of Carreras en Salud treatment and control group respondents-much lower than the breakoff rate on the German study, but still high enough to require special attention.
+If a person refused to answer any question in the module or gave a response of "don't know" to any of several critical flow-controlling questions in the module, the interview flow automatically skipped ahead to the next, less burdensome module (e.g., on 21st century skills, family structure, income and material well-being, or child outcomes).
+With this approach, complete interview breakoffs were nearly eliminated, but a large block of missing data was created for about 7 percent of respondents (across the entire PACE three-year sample) and 3.0 percent of WTA Connect treatment and control group respondents specifically-much lower than the breakoff rate on the German study, but still high enough to require special attention.